plone/plone.volto/README.rst

 - Volto's flavor of Slate JSON to HTML (``Slate2HTML``)
 - HTML to Volto's flavor of Slate JSON (``HTML2Slate``)

-These two classes can be inherited and extended for your custom tags and plugins.
+These two classes can be inherited and extended for your custom elements and plugins.
+To handle any custom element, you need to provide a method called ``handle_tag_<elementname>``.
+For example, if you have a custom element of ``@type`` "a", you can do:

+    from plone.volto.slate.slate2html import Slate2HTML

+    class CustomSlate2HTML(Slate2HTML):

+        def handle_tag_a(self, element):
+            el = E.A

+            children = []
+            for child in element["children"]:
+                children += self.serialize(child)

+            url  = element.data.get('url', '')
+            attributes = {"url": url}

+            return el(*children, **attributes)

+The counterpart HTML2Slate follows the same principle.
+Check the source code of the two modules for more details.

 It's also possible to include an optional ``htmlblock.zcml`` configuration file, located in ``plone.volto.slate``.
 The effect is that the value of the Slate blocks will be stored as HTML, and it will be transparently converted to Slate, when the content is loaded in Volto.
+Note, for the moment this feature is intended only to test the quality of the converters.

 Credits and History
 -------------------